Chemistry in a Cryogenic Buffer Gas Cell

+The Ca + H$_2$ chemical reaction is expected to be barely within reach in a CBGB source due to its endothermic nature.
+Surprisingly, we detect a substantial yield of CaH molecules ($\sim 2400$~K, independent of calcium density, yields the best fit to the data.
+We verify this assumption by measuring the plume temperature without gas flow (see Supporting Information).
+Our measurements show a maximum $45(10)$\% increase in temperature with ablation energy, supporting the constant plume temperature assumption.
+We also note that plume temperature is the only fit parameter we use in the reaction network model.

+We observe that the experimental data at different H$_2$ flow rates in Fig.~\ref{fig:reaction} appear less well-separated than the theoretical predictions.
+In our model, we assume that the H$_2$ density increases linearly with flow rate, which is a simplification of the actual processes occurring in the cell.
+In reality, a significant portion of H$_2$ may condense onto the cold cell walls, forming solid H$_2$ ice, while sublimation from this ice layer can reintroduce H$_2$ into the gas phase.
+These dynamics may lead to transient and spatially inhomogeneous gas densities, but they are difficult to model and lie beyond the scope of this work.
+Experimentally, we also observe that CaH production remains substantial even after the H$_2$ flow is turned off, further supporting the presence of residual H$_2$ vapor from sublimation.
+These effects may contribute to the reduced sensitivity of CaH yield to the H$_2$ flow rate observed in the experiment.

-While the data is in reasonable agreement with the reaction model predictions, some discrepancies arise at high Ca densities.
-As shown in the inset of Fig. \ref{fig:reaction}, the reaction efficiency, or the fraction of Ca atoms converted to CaH molecules, falls toward higher densities.
-In contrast, in the reaction model the reaction efficiency saturates at high densities.
-This may be because the model does not include diffusion dynamics or non-equilibrium processes.
-One possibility is that the cooling is accelerated at higher densities, lowering the final CaH yield.
+Although the experimental data generally agree with the reaction model predictions, noticeable deviations arise at higher calcium densities.
+As shown in the inset of Fig.~\ref{fig:reaction}, the reaction efficiency, or the fraction of calcium atoms converted into CaH molecules, decreases as the calcium density increases.
+In contrast, the model predicts that the reaction efficiency should plateau at higher densities.
+These losses may be attributed to non-equilibrium processes that are not included in the simplified model, for instance, the formation of denser ionic species such as Ca$^+$ within the plasma can enhance the likelihood of subsequent ionization of CaH, thereby reducing the overall yield.
+We explore the effect of Ca$^+$ ion production in the model to characterize these losses (see Supporting Information).
+The model addresses reactive, inelastic, and elastic collisions in the buffer gas cell.